The many graded cellular bases of Hecke algebras: The integral cellular basis of the quiver Cherednik algebra

-We shall now show that the spanning set of \cref{cellularitybreedscontempt} is in fact a cellular basis of the diagrammatic Cherednik algebra.
-We first require a new ordering on the boxes in a multipartition.
+We shall now show that the spanning set of \cref{cellularitybreedscontempt} is in fact a cellular basis of the quiver Cherednik algebra.
+We first require a new ordering on the boxes in an $\ell$-multipartition.

-\begin{defn} Given $\SSTS\in \SStd_{\theta,\kappa}(\la,\mu)$ and two distinct boxes $(r,c,m), (r',c',m') \in \boxla $ we write $(r,c,m)\succ (r',c',m')$ if one of the following holds \begin{itemize} \item[$(i)$] ${\bf I}_{(r,c,m)} < {\bf I}_{(r',c',m')} \pm \g$ and $\SSTS(r,c,m) > \SSTS(r',c',m') \pm \g$ or \item[$(ii)$] $ {\bf I}_{(r,c,m)} < {\bf I}_{(r',c',m')} $ and $\SSTS(r,c,m) > \SSTS(r',c',m') $ or \item[$(iii)$] $(r,c,m)$ and $(r',c',m')$ appear in the same row (respectively column) of the same component of $\la$ and $c=c'+1$ (respectively $r=r'+1$). \end{itemize} We write $(r,c,m)\succeq (r',c',m')$ if either $(r,c,m)= (r',c',m')$ or $(r,c,m)\succeq (r',c',m')$. \end{defn} \begin{defn} Given $\SSTS\in \SStd_{\theta,\kappa}(\la,\mu)$ and $\stt\in \Std_{\theta,\kappa}(\la)$, we say that that $\stt$ factors through $\SSTS$ if $(r,c,m)\succ (r',c',m')$ implies $\stt(r,c,m) > \stt(r',c',m')$ for all pairs of distinct $(r,c,m), (r',c',m') \in \boxla $.
+\begin{defn} Given $\SSTS\in \SStd_{\theta}(\la,\mu)$ and two distinct boxes $(r,c,m), (r',c',m') \in \boxla $ we write $(r,c,m)\succ (r',c',m')$ if one of the following holds \begin{itemize} \item[$(i)$] ${\bf I}^{\theta}_{(r,c,m)}> {\bf I}^{\theta}_{(r',c',m')} \pm \g$ and $\SSTS(r,c,m) < \SSTS(r',c',m') \pm \g$ or \item[$(ii)$] $ {\bf I}^{\theta}_{(r,c,m)} > {\bf I}^{\theta}_{(r',c',m')} $ and $\SSTS(r,c,m) < \SSTS(r',c',m') $ or \item[$(iii)$] $(r,c,m)$ and $(r',c',m')$ appear in the same row (respectively column) of the same component of $\la$ and $c=c'+1$ (respectively $r=r'+1$). \end{itemize} We write $(r,c,m)\succeq (r',c',m')$ if either $(r,c,m)= (r',c',m')$ or $(r,c,m)\succeq (r',c',m')$. \end{defn} \begin{defn} Given $\SSTS\in \SStd_{\theta}(\la,\mu)$ and $\stt\in \Std_{\theta}(\la)$, we say that that $\stt$ factors through $\SSTS$ if $(r,c,m)\succ (r',c',m')$ implies $\stt(r,c,m) > \stt(r',c',m')$ for all pairs of distinct $(r,c,m), (r',c',m') \in \boxla $.

 \end{defn}